Strategy11/formidable-forms/readme.txt

 https://youtu.be/7X2BqhRsXcg

-Let’s take a look at all the powerful features for making an amazing lead form, survey form, poll, subscription form, request a quote form, donation form, user registration form, or payment form.
+Let’s take a look at all the powerful features for making amazing forms.
+With Formidable, there’s no limit to what you can achieve!
+Generate leads, conduct surveys & polls, allow users to subscribe or request quotes, collect donations, user registrations, or payments… The possibilities are endless!

-== Drag & Drop Form Maker and Advanced Form Builder ==
+== Drag & Drop Form Builder ==

 The Formidable drag & drop form builder allows you to quickly build unlimited surveys, quizzes, price calculators, and whatever else you want.